 How to get there: Hop a flight to Tahiti first.
 Once there, you’ll take another flight of one to two hours to Rangiroa.
 Should you desire to visit several of the islands, inquire with Air Tahiti about an air pass, which can save you money over individual bookings.

 Home to approximately 800 species of fauna and flora, many of which are only found there, Socotra Island is regarded as a Galagapos Island of plant life.
 Located in the Indian Ocean approximately 200 miles from the mainland of Yemen, this remote area is also hailed as “where the weird things are” by National Geographic.
 Visitors will find plenty of unique plant life, such as the dragon’s blood tree with an umbrella-like canopy and blood red resin.

 With an average temperature of 77 degrees Fahrenheit, the island features sandy beaches, limestone caves and majestic mountains, along with a variety of birds, one species of bat, a rare variety of skink and the legless lizard.

 Although the island is home to around 40,000 people, don’t expect a resort-type atmosphere for this secluded destination, complete with beachfront hotels and restaurants.
 Instead, you’ll find a place devoted to ecotourism, centered on honoring the population’s way of life.

 How to get there: First, hop a flight to Muscat, Oman.
 From Muscat, you’ll take a flight to Salalah, Oman.
 From Salalah, you’ll take a chartered ferry to the island via a tour company such as Lupine Travel, which you will need to arrange far in advance as tours to the area book quickly.

-Click through to check out 15 stunning places you can visit for under $15 a day.
+Click through to check out exotic places to visit for cheap.

 More on Saving Money and Travel